Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Results

 \section{Results}

-\ To infer a p-value from the outcome of the test statistic in Sect.~\ref{subsec:teststatistic}, it is necessary to know its distribution under the background hypothesis.
-By generating pseudo-random right ascensions for the set of neutrino alerts described in Sect.~\ref{subsec:realtime} we created mock-background data.
-By finding for each mock-set of alerts the doublet with the highest test statistic we are able to explore the test-statistic distribution under the $H_0$ hypothesis.
-Figure~\ref{fig:ts_distr} shows the distribution of the test statistic under the background hypothesis for the two considered catalogs.
+\ To infer a p-value from the outcome of the test statistic in Sect.~\ref{subsec:teststatistic}, it is necessary to know its distribution under the hypothesis of alerts that did not originate from any source in the catalog.
+By generating pseudo-random right ascensions for the set of neutrino alerts described in Sect.~\ref{subsec:realtime} we created mock-null-hypothesis data.
+By finding for each mock-set of alerts the doublet with the highest test statistic, we are able to explore the test-statistic distribution under the $H_0$ hypothesis.
+Figure~\ref{fig:ts_distr} shows the distribution of the test statistic under the $H_0$ hypothesis for the two considered catalogs.
 Table~\ref{table:results} reports the results from the various Goodness-of-Fit tests.
+Appendix~\ref{sec:decvar} studies the impact of a variation in the declination of the alerts in the mock uncorrelated dataset and finds a negligible impact.

-Considering $2$ trials for testing the two catalogs, the global p-value is $4.4\times10^{-4}$, equivalent to a Gaussian one-sided significance of $3.33\,\sigma$.
-A similar value is obtained when using the intrinsic X-ray flux as a tracer (see Appendix~\ref{sec:xraytest}).
+Considering $2$ trials for testing the two catalogs, the global p-value is $8.0\times10^{-4}$, equivalent to a Gaussian one-sided significance of $3.16\,\sigma$.
+A similar value is obtained when using the intrinsic X-ray flux as a tracer or assigning equal weights to all sources (see Appendices~\ref{sec:xraytest} and~\ref{sec:noweight}).